 What is “Prior Appropriation”?

-This term refers to the general principles (or "doctrine") of water law used in Oregon and throughout the western United States.
+This term refers to the general principles of water law adopted in Oregon and throughout the western United States.
 The doctrine of Prior Appropriation evolved in the law to promote settlement and development of the West.
-The basic concept is that people are encouraged to put water to "beneficial use" by taking it from a stream and applying it to the land.
+The basic concept is that people are encouraged to put water to “beneficial use” by taking it from a stream and applying it to the land.

 The system is basically one of first come, first served.
 The first person to obtain a water right on any given stream will be the last person to be shut off in times of shortage.
 The “senior” water right holder is entitled to take all of the water needed and allowed under his/her water right before the next junior water right holder is served.